kemenaran/pico8-boot/README.md

 Hardware infos:
-- We can change up to 20 consecutive colors per scanline (auto-increments means skipping colors is actually more expensive)
+- We can change up to 24 consecutive colors per scanline:
+  - 24 with a fully hardcoded slide
+  - 20 with a popside
+  (auto-increments means skipping colors is actually more expensive)
 - 8 palettes of 3 colors + black is 24 colors.

 Clues :